Optimize WordPress Website Speed (LiteSpeed Plugin)

 • Click the "CSS Settings" tab if it is not already selected tab.

-• Switch on the option "Generate UCSS", this will remove the unused CSS and save the time for extra unnecessary parsing.
+• Switch on the option "Generate UCSS".
+This will remove the unused CSS and save time for extra unnecessary parsing.

 • Switch on the option "CSS Combine External and Inline".
 This will combine both external and inline CSS into one file.

-• Switch on the option "Load CSS Asynchronously", This will only load the critical CSS and load rest of the CSS after page load.
+• Switch on the option "Load CSS Asynchronously".
+This will only load the critical CSS and load the rest of the CSS after page load.

 • Switch on the option "Inline CSS Async Lib" to avoid render blocking for inline CSS.

-• Switch on the option "Font Display Optimization" to apply recommended font display "swap" for fonts.
+• Switch on the option "Font Display Optimization" to apply the recommended font display "swap" for fonts.

 LiteSpeed Cache - Optimize CSS

-Now next step is to optimize JavaScript and minify, defer load and delay JavaScript loading which contributes to page speed.
-This step needs attention as it may break some functionality so check website for any site breaks and errors after saving changes in this step.
+Now, the next step is to optimize JavaScript and minify, defer load and delay JavaScript loading, which contributes to page speed.
+This step needs attention as it may break some functionality, so check the website for any site breaks and errors after saving changes in this step.
 Follow these steps to optimize JS:

-• Click on "JS Settings" tab under "LiteSpeed Cache ➜ Page Optimization".
+• Click on the "JS Settings" tab under "LiteSpeed Cache ➜ Page Optimization".

-• Switch on the option "JS Minify", this will minify JavaScript used on website.
+• Switch on the option "JS Minify", this will minify JavaScript used on the website.

-• Switch on the option "Load JS Deferred", this will delay JavaScript loading and load JavaScript on user activity after page has loaded.
-This option improves page speed score marginally.
+• Switch on the option "Load JS Deferred", this will delay JavaScript loading and load JavaScript on user activity after the page has loaded.
+This option improves the page speed score marginally.

 LiteSpeed Cache - Optimize JS